Ojimarvisazuka/GLOBAL-ENERGY-CONSUMPTION/README.md

 ## Recommendation
 There is no single solution to decarbonising every sector.
-Nonetheless, the following recommendations have been made as a step forward:
+Nonetheless, the following recommendations can be adopted by nations as a step forward:

 - Accelerating transition in the Power sector through renewables like wind and solar
 - Expanding emission trading to all major sectors to reduce emissions
-- Transitioning from coal to Gas especially by high emitting nations.
+- Transitioning from coal to gas especially by high emitting nations.
 Gas reduces anthrogenic emissions by 40% in comparison to Coal.
--
+This switch from coal to gas was hugely responsible for the reduction in UK's emssions in the last decade.